niciBume/Cat_Prey_Analyzer/README.md

   The system is now running and you can check out the bot commands via ```/help```.
 Be aware that you need patience at startup, as the models take up to 5 min to be completely loaded, as they are very large.

 # Configuring Surepy
+For these two following steps you need to get your Sure Petcare 'catflap ID' by logging in to [https://surepetcare.io/OnboardingLetsStart](https://surepetcare.io/OnboardingLetsStart), going to products and clicking on your catflap.
+Note down the ID from the URL you see in your browser, it'll look something like this: "https://surepetcare.io/device/12345678/details".

-To use the surepy python module directly to control the SurePetcare API, you need to install the [dev branch of surepy](https://github.com/benleb/surepy/tree/dev) as a module (see requirements.txt and python documentation), and set your credentials (email and password) in the 'env' file.
+To use the surepy python module directly to control the SurePetcare API, you need to install the [dev branch of surepy](https://github.com/benleb/surepy/tree/dev) as a module (see requirements.txt and python documentation), then set your catflap ID and credentials (email and password) in the 'env' file.

 # Configuring Home Assistant
+You need two URLs for controlling the catflap through homeassistant, a REST API URL for getting the current status and a WEBHOOK URL for controlling it.

-For getting the current status of the catflap, you need to access the REST API of homeassistant, for which you need to generate a token, see [this article](https://developers.home-assistant.io/docs/api/rest/).
+For the REST API you need to generate a token like shown in [this article](https://developers.home-assistant.io/docs/api/rest/).

 Put your URL and access token (without the 'Bearer ' part) into the 'env' file.
-The URL will look something like this (replace 'sensor.cat_flap' with the actual name of your sensor in hassio):
+The URL will look something like this (replace 'sensor.cat_flap_xxx' with the actual name of your sensor in hassio):
 ```
 http://192.168.1.24:8123/api/states/sensor.cat_flap_xxx
 ```
-You'll also need to create an automation for controlling the catflap through a webhook.
-Mine looks like this:
+The webhook triggered automation controlling the catflap looks like this:
 ```
 alias: CatPreyAnalyser Lock/Unlock
 description: "Webhook for controlling the catflap from CatPreyAnalyzer"